flashcordon/big-history/Exploration-spatiale.md

 Prior to the ISS, the life support systems on the Mercury, Gemini, and Apollo spacecraft in the 1960s were designed to be used once and discarded.
 The U.S. had limited experience with long duration crewed flights with the exception of Skylab, a space station adapted from the third stage of a Saturn V rocket.
 Skylab consisted of three missions in 1973 and 1974 lasting twenty-eight, fifty-nine, and eighty-four days, respectively.
 The ECLSS on Skylab featured stored water and oxygen, a regenerable molecular sieve for carbon dioxide and humidity removal, and fire detectors using ultraviolet light detection.
 Unlike earlier spacecraft, the Space Shuttle was a reusable vehicle.
 Although it incorporated some advances in its life support system, it still relied heavily on the use of consumables.
 Systems that relied heavily on consumables limited the time crew could remain in space and required continual, expensive launches of fresh supplies of water, oxygen, and expendable life support equipment.

-Other by-products of human metabolism, such as methane from flatulence and ammonia from sweat, are removed by activated charcoal filters or by the Trace Contaminant Control System (TCCS).

 The Urine Processor Assembly uses a low pressure vacuum distillation process that uses a centrifuge to compensate for the lack of gravity and thus aid in separating liquids and gasses.[6]
 The Urine Processor Assembly is designed to handle a load of 9 kg/day, corresponding to the needs of a 6-person crew.[3]
 Although the design called for recovery of 85% of the water content, subsequent experience with calcium sulfate precipitation[4] (in the free-fall conditions present on the ISS, calcium levels in urine are elevated due to bone density loss) has led to a revised operational level of recovering 70% of the water content.

-Several systems are currently used on board the ISS to maintain the spacecraft's atmosphere, which is similar to the Earth's.[7]
-Normal air pressure on the ISS is 101.3 kPa (14.7 psi); the same as at sea level on Earth.

 Carbon dioxide and trace contaminants are removed by the Air Revitalization System.
 This is a NASA rack, placed in Tranquility, designed to provide a Carbon Dioxide Removal Assembly (CDRA), a Trace Contaminant Control Subassembly (TCCS) to remove hazardous trace contamination from the atmosphere and a Major Constituent Analyser (MCA) to monitor nitrogen, oxygen, carbon dioxide, methane, hydrogen, and water vapour.